Basics

 Basic and applied research look at existing knowledge and create new knowledge in different ways.
 They share the same basic principles of contributing to knowledge through research findings, but their aims and objectives are distinctly different.

-In the vast realm of scientific inquiry, research stands as the cornerstone for advancement, driving our understanding of the world and fostering innovation.
-At its core, research can be bifurcated into two primary types: applied and basic research.
-While both serve pivotal roles in contributing to our collective knowledge, they operate with distinct objectives and outcomes.
+In scientific inquiry, research stands as the cornerstone for advancement, driving our understanding of the world and fostering innovation.
+At its core, research can be categorized into two primary types: applied and basic research.
+While both serve important roles in contributing to our collective knowledge, they operate with distinct objectives and outcomes.

 What is the difference between applied research and basic research?